MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-dbgprint.md

 For more information about message filtering, components, and message importance level, see [Reading and Filtering Debugging Messages](/windows-hardware/drivers/devtest/reading-and-filtering-debugging-messages).

-Regardless of which version of Windows you are using, it is recommended that you use **DbgPrintEx** instead of **DbgPrint**, since this allows you to control the conditions under which the message is sent.
+It is recommended that you use **DbgPrintEx** instead of **DbgPrint**, since this allows you to control the conditions under which the message is sent.

 Unless it is absolutely necessary, you should not obtain a string from user input or another process and pass it to **DbgPrint**.
 If you do use a string that you did not create, you must verify that this is a valid format string, and that the format codes match the argument list in type and quantity.
 The best coding practice is for all *Format* strings to be static and defined at compile time.